Skip to content

 Email subject line: Deactivate EDRS case <case#>

 Email contents: Please deactivate the death certificate for case <case#>.
 Decedent name <last name> <first initial>. <provide the reason for deactivation>. <a statement indicating the death certificate has not been filed with Local Health Department>.

-- Question – How do I correct a death certificate that has been filed with the Local Health Department and/or the Division of Vital Records?
+- Question – How do I correct a death certificate that has been filed with the Local Health Department and/or the Office of Vital Records?

 Answer – There are two ways to amend a death certificate; judicially or administratively.
-Please contact the Division of Vital Records at (804)662-6200 for further instructions.
+Please contact the Office of Vital Records at (804)662-6200 for further instructions.